-Cooking popcorn on stovetop is the best way to make popcorn Just imagine fresh, crunchy popcorn brimming with flavor you have total control over.
-What could be more perfect?
+Cooking popcorn on stovetop is the best way to make popcorn — just picture fresh, crunchy popcorn brimming with flavor you have total control over.
+Who could ever resist that?

-Whether it’s for movie night, date night, or just as an afternoon snack, making stovetop popcorn will definitely upgrade your snacking game.
+Whether it’s for date night, movie night, or just as an afternoon snack, making stovetop popcorn will definitely take your snacking game to new heights.
 All you need are your trusty Popsmith Popper, kernels, and the right oil.

-Choosing the proper oil is key.
-The types of oil you use can alter the way your popcorn tastes and its nutritional value.
+Choosing the proper oil is crucial since the types of oil you use can affect the way your popcorn tastes as well as its nutritional value.
+Don't worry, we'll help you explore your options for the best oil for popping popcorn (and steer you away from the ones to avoid).

 Let’s get right into it:

-There are different kinds of oil in the grocery store.
-You can use almost all of them to make popcorn, but as you’ll see below, some oils are better than others:
+At your local grocery store, you'll see different kinds of oil.
+You can use almost all of them to make popcorn, but as you'll find out below, some oils are better than others:

 1. Coconut Oil

-Coconut oil also gives your popcorn a rich depth of flavor, enhancing any topping or seasoning you add.
-It’s a great substitute for butter and — fun fact — is the secret behind why movie theater popcorn tastes so incredible.
+Coconut oil is a great vegan substitute for butter and — surprise— is the reason why movie theater popcorn tastes so incredible.

 2. Canola Oil

-A big downside of using canola oil, though, is that it can leave your popcorn with a weird taste.
-This oil is also highly processed, so you may want to steer clear if you’re health-conscious.
+But there are some downsides of using canola oil.
+For one, it can leave your popcorn with a weird taste.
+For another, it's highly processed, so you may want to steer clear if you want healthier popcorn.

 Next up on our list of the best oil for popcorn (and the most expensive of them all) is avocado oil.
-Because of its high price, this popcorn oil is often used to make gourmet popcorn.
+Thanks to its high price, this popcorn oil is often used to make gourmet popcorn.
 We won’t blame you if you want to save it for yourself as a treat!

 Avocado oil has a slew of health benefits.
 It contains tons of healthy fats and omega-3 fatty acids.
 And like coconut oil, it allows you to make buttery popcorn without actual butter.
 It’s creamy, salty, and flavorful — everything butter is, only not greasy.

-If you’re leaning toward a neutral oil that allows your popcorn’s natural flavor to stand out, you’ll like olive oil.
-Its mild flavor goes particularly well with garlic powder and parmesan cheese seasonings.
+You'll like olive oil if you're leaning toward a neutral oil that allows your popcorn's natural flavor to shine.

 Olive oil is rich in monosaturated fats, antioxidants, and vitamin E, which is a plus.
 And it’s also a staple in your kitchen, so you don’t need to worry about buying oil just for popcorn.

-But for best results, use virgin or extra virgin olive oil.
+For best results, we recommend using virgin or extra virgin olive oil.
 These have a better smoke point.

 8. Soybean Oil